Adventures & experiences in contemporary technology

-Using the testing branch of Debian, this rolling release distro comes in E17, LXDE, MATE and razor-QT flavours.
-In fact, there’s also a command line edition for those wanting to build their own desktop environment instead of having it pre-packaged for them.
+Using the testing branch of Debian, this rolling release distro comes in E17, LXDE, MATE and Razor-qt flavours.
+There’s also a command-line edition for those wanting to build their desktop environment instead of having it pre-packaged for them.

 Xubuntu (Xfce desktop environment)

 Ubuntu retains its more specialised editions too.
-Ubuntu Studio focusses on multimedia needs.
-In order to get a nicer looking desktop, I did toy with the former for a while before returning to Ubuntu again.
-That experience confirmed that video and music editing is part of its functionality though they don’t catch my own interest.
+Ubuntu Studio focuses on multimedia needs.
+To get a nicer looking desktop, I did toy with the former for a while before returning to Ubuntu again.
+That experience confirmed that video and music editing is part of its functionality though they don’t catch my interest.
 Everyone differs and we all have our own needs.

 Some may think Arch an aberration in a world where user-friendliness is king but I was so impressed with it that it replaced Fedora on my secondary home PC.
 However, an update caused an unrecoverable error in GNOME and I have moved on from it because of that.
-The laborious installation ended up making me choose something that quicker to get on there instead and font display seemed to have been an issue in terms of sharpness too.
+The laborious installation ended up making me choose something that was quicker to install and the font display seemed to have been an issue in terms of sharpness too.
 Maybe, I’ll give things another go when I have a bit more time again.

 This offering uses Arch as its basis but is vastly more user friendly than the distro on which it is based.
-For a time, I tried it with in a virtual machine but the rolling release updates broke it and I left things there.
-It remains a work in progress from the stability point so waiting a little longer would be harm so as to allow it to mature.
+For a time, I tried it within a virtual machine but the rolling release updates broke it and I left things there.
+It remains a work in progress from the stability point so there is wisdom in waiting a little longer to allow it to mature.
 There are versions with all the usual desktop environments with XFCE and OpenBox editions being those from the main project and community efforts resulting in KDE, GNOME and Cinnamon variants.

 When Red Hat decided to keep its name for its lucrative commercial activities, it created the Fedora project to keep community participation going.
 The predecessor spawned a lot of spin-offs but Fedora does not see much of that now though we do have the following collection alongside the original.